tylerlrhodes/blog2/content/posts/music-cd-list-part1.md

 It's time to clean up this code, add some unit tests, and make it's second iteration on the whole better than the first.
 The goal will be to test it well, and try to follow the idioms of Python as well as possible for now.
-If we miss some, we'll pick them up later.
+If I miss some, I'll pick them up later.

 ### Refactor Take 1: Add Unit Tests, Basic Cleanup ###